benmvp/benmvp-cli/docs/api/build.md

 ### `watch`

 A flag indicating whether or not to continuously generate the built module formats whenever source files change.
-This is most useful if you've linked your library into a host application (with [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) or [`npm link`](https://docs.npmjs.com/cli/link)).
+This is most useful if you've linked your library into a host application (with [`npm link`](https://docs.npmjs.com/cli/link) or [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/)).

 Optional.
 Defaults to `false`.